k4sh4n1/research/proposal.md

 ## General research questions

-This research proposal would try to answer these questions, at least:
+Two main general questions are to be answered:

+* Can structural engineering methodologies help with _technical_ analysis of financial markets?
+* Can structural engineering methodologies help with _fundamental_ analysis of financial markets?

+A bit more specific:

 * Can structural engineering methodologies identify specific characteristics of financial markets?
 * Can structural engineering methodologies help with financial timeseries forecasting?
 * Can structural engineering methodologies predict market crashes?
 * Can structural engineering methodologies detect market regime changes?
 * How do structural engineering methodologies apply to financial markets?
+* ...

 ## Specific research hypotheses

 Beyond the general questions, this research might test specific hypotheses:

 * Hypothesis statement 1:
-   * Traditional structural engineering methodologies can predict the price action with a win rate of above `50%`.
+   * Traditional structural engineering methods can predict the price action with a win rate of above `50%`.
 * Hypothesis statement 2:
-   * Stochastic structural engineering methodologies can predict the price action with a win rate of above `55%`.
+   * Stochastic structural engineering methods can predict the price action with a win rate of above `53%`.
 * Hypothesis statement 3:
-   * Machine learning (ML):
-   * ML-assisted structural engineering methodologies can predict the price action with a win rate of above `60%`.
+   * ML-assisted structural engineering methods can predict the price action with a win rate of above `55%`.
 * Hypothesis statement 4:
    * Finite element modeling of financial market network will identify risk `24-48` hours in advance.
 * Hypothesis statement 5:
-   * Shock response from news announcements follow laws similar to earthquake relationships.
-   * Earthquake power laws can approximate the price action after news announcements with a precision above `80%`.
+   * Earthquake power laws can approximate the price action after news announcements with a precision above `60%`.
+* Hypothesis statement 6:
+   * Structural engineering methods can provide reliable fundamental analysis `1` month in advance.
 * Hypothesis statements...

 ## Research methodology